scoconno/scoconno.github.io/Teaching/Examined/CT/Instructions.md

 + Practice some of the self-assessment exercises.
 Answers are in Appendix A of the text book.
 + Study [Handout 1](/Teaching/Examined/CT/Handout).
 Refer to the [answer key](/Teaching/Examined/CT/Answers) for answers to the self-assessment exercises.
 + Re-read Ch.1.3.
++ Watch as many videos that you find interesting from [here](http://www.wi-phi.com/videos/Critical-Thinking?page=1)